Travel and Hospitality Search Trends 2021

 Kayak is outpacing even Google in terms of market share!
 One reason why is because they create specific content for travelers’ most sought-after destinations centered around the words “cheap flights.”
 These route-specific landing pages drive tens of thousands of clicks.

 Which names top the list in branded hotel and vacation rental searches?

-From established hotel brands like Hilton and Marriott to vacation rental platforms like VRBO and Airbnb , today’s travelers have plenty of options when it comes to accommodations.
+From established hotel brands like and to vacation rental platforms like and , today’s travelers have plenty of options when it comes to accommodations.
 While searches for all accommodation types (hotels, motels, resorts, and camping) hit their ebb in April 2020 at the height of pandemic lockdowns, searches for both branded and non-branded accommodations have increased across the board ever since.

 Searches for “hilton garden inn” and “marriott courtyard” are up more than 500% from August 2019 to August 2021, even though searches for “marriott” alone are down 18%.
 Interestingly, searches for Airbnb are equal to where they were pre-pandemic.
-While the brand took a hit for their rigid cancellation policies early on in the pandemic, they’re expected to report their strongest quarterly revenue level in Q3 2021 even though bookings remain below 2019 levels.
+While the brand took a hit for their early on in the pandemic, they’re expected to report their even though bookings remain below 2019 levels.

 The pandemic also created greater interest in private, outdoor, socially distant trips, as evidenced by a sharp rise in camping-related searches since April 2020.
 The search data dovetails with travel trends.
-According to a Kampgrounds of America report , the proportion of first-time campers has grown fivefold vs. 2019.
+According to a , the proportion of first-time campers has grown fivefold vs. 2019.